barbgunter/ENC3241-portfoliobg/instructions.md

 # Instructions for Creating a Will via WealthCounsel

-This aid provides instructions for creating a Will document for an existing client in WealthCounsel software.<br>
+This aid provides instructions for creating a Will document for an existing client in WealthCounsel software.

 **Step 1**.
 Go to WealthCounsel website: [www.wealthcounsel.com](http://www.wealthcounsel.com).
 Click **Login** (Figure 1).

 ![image instructions](Image1ii.jpg)

 (_Figure 1.
 Website home page.
-Screenshot by Barbara Gunter)_<br>
+Screenshot by Barbara Gunter)_